-“Calla, in Lake Tahoe, at the store they said Mark was a size 7.5.
-Then they shipped us his Titanium band from said it’s a legit size 7.5.
+“Calla, a store in Lake Tahoe said Mark was a size 7.5.
+The company we ordered his Titanium band from said it’s a legit size 7.5.
 Mike can’t get it over his knuckle.
 We’re getting married in two weeks!
 I’m freaking out here.
 What do I do?”

 How did this happen?
 In this post I’ll tell you how to figure out your finger size reliably.